 The City of Omaha Planning Department, Permits and Inspections Division requires contractors to post a $10,000 surety bond to get a license.
 Farm labor contractors are required in the amount of $5,000 by the Nebraska Commissioner of Labor.

-SuretyBonds.com offers this Omaha contractor bonds instantly for just $100.
-By clicking Buy Now applicants can purchase their bond online in just a few minutes using our secure bond checkout.
-Farm labor contractor bonds are subject to underwriting, meaning that the premium an applicant pays will be determined by their credit.
+Omaha contractor bonds cost $100 and are issued instantly.
+Applicants can purchase their bond online in just a few minutes using our secure bond checkout by simply clicking Buy Now.
+Farm labor contractor bonds are subject to underwriting, meaning that the premium an applicant pays will be determined by an underwriter.